Saturday, March 18, 2017

 Research Day began in 1989 and has grown to become a key place for students, residents, and family physicians to present their research to a supportive audience of their peers.
 Research Day in Pennsylvania provides a unique opportunity for future family physicians to keep practice-based research relevant throughout their career.

-This is a unique forum for the entire continuum of family medicine professionals, from medical students to the experienced faculty member, to present original research to a supportive audience of their peers.
-Participants meet, exchange knowledge, theories, and research data as well as feedback from colleagues.
-Through the research presentations, poster presentations, plenary sessions and workshops, Research Day supports all participants to refine their presentation techniques, research methodology, and earn continuing medical education credits.
+This is a unique forum for the entire continuum of family medicine professionals, from medical students to the experienced faculty member, to present original research.
+Participants meet, exchange experiences, theories, and research data as well as feedback from colleagues.
+Through the research presentations and poster sessions, Research Day supports all participants to refine their presentation techniques, research methodology, and earn continuing medical education credits.

 Research Day objectives:

 - To foster research relationships among family physicians, residents, and medical students